2020 ABA YLD LAW DAY ART CONTEST

 Chicago, IL 60654

 - Contest entries will be accepted beginning March 1, 2020. *APPLICATION CLOSED

 - All Qualified Participants under the age of 18 (or age of majority in their home jurisdiction) must have their parent or guardian sign the Parental Permission Release, and each Entry Form must be signed by an adult.
 Winners will be required to prove eligibility requirements and compliance with the Rules.

 - Selection of winners and runners‐up in both the Individual and Team categories will be based on originality, creativity, adherence to the theme, and overall quality.

 - The ABA YLD Law Day Contest Committee will select no more than one winner and one runner‐up for both the Individual and Team categories from among the Eligible Entries that, in the sole discretion of the ABA YLD, meet minimum quality standards and best reflect the theme.
-Winners will be announced on or about June 12, 2020 and posted on the ABA YLD Law Day Art Contest site, www.lawday.org.
+Winners will be announced and posted on the ABA YLD Law Day Art Contest site, www.lawday.org.
+Date TBD.

 Contest Prizes: Prizes for the winners will be awarded, the value of which will not exceed